gravitational/teleport/rfd/0183-access-request-kube-resource-allow-list.md

   allow:
     request:
       search_as_roles:
-      - kube-access  # same role assigned in requester-role-1, so kind will get merged to ["namespace", "secret"]
+      - kube-access  # same role assigned in requester-role-1, so "kind" will get merged to ["namespace", "secret"]
       kubernetes_resources:
       - kind: "secret"
 ```

 The above roles will enforce, that when requesting search_as_role `kube-access`, the backend will only allow Kubernetes resource requests for `namespaces` and or `secrets`.
 If requesting search_as_role `some-other-kube-access`, the backend will only allow `namespace`.

-In case of a `wildcard` present in the `request.kubernetes_resources`, `wildcard` will take precedence over other values, and will allow requesting to any Kubernetes subresources (but not allow requesting to a Kubernetes cluster).
-For example, if we add `- kind: "*"` to `requester-role-1`, when requesting search_as_role `some-other-kube-access`, then any Kubernetes subresources are allowed.
+In case of a `wildcard` present in the `request.kubernetes_resources`, `wildcard` will take precedence over other configured values, and will allow requesting to any Kubernetes subresources (but not allow requesting to a Kubernetes cluster).

-In case of multiple roles assigned where one role has no request mode configured and the other role configures a request mode, then the default behavior will take precedence (no restrictions are placed).
+In case of multiple roles assigned where one role has NO `request.kubernetes_resources` configured (or is empty list) and the other role configures this field, then this will be translated as `allow any request` since no configuration takes precedence over configured field.

 ## Deny Rules

 Deny can be possible and will be respected.
-It works merges similarly as allow.
+It works similarly as allow.

 One difference is, given these two roles assigned to a user: